arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 ### Quiz: `git init`

-What command Dracula enter in the blank in order to create a new Git repository?
+What command should Dracula enter in the blank in order to create a new Git repository?

 ```console
 $ cd ~/Desktop      # return to the Desktop directory